 Most temples and museums are free to enter, although some popular attractions cost around 1,250 JPY.
 The temples in Kyoto can cost up to 620 JPY.
 Many of the city’s parks are free, so take advantage when you can and spend the day there.

-Surprisingly, I found food to be inexpensive in Japan.
+Surprisingly, I found the food to be inexpensive in Japan.
 True, I have a sushi addiction, but overall, I found that I was spending far less than I’d anticipated.
-The fact is, there are many many great and cheap places to eat out in Japan!
+The fact is, there are many great and cheap places to eat out in Japan!
 Most restaurant meals cost around 2,000 JPY.
 Mid-range restaurants can cost around 4,350 JPY.
 Sushi trains cost between 125-620 JPY per piece.
 Fast food is around 800 JPY.

-Correct manners are very important among the Japanese.
-Also as a foreigner in Japan you should be familiar with at least the most basic rules.
+- Correct manners are very important among the Japanese.
+Also as a foreigner in Japan, you should be familiar with at least the most basic rules.
 Check them out here: Know Before You Go: Japanese Etiquette & Customs.

-It really helped to have our hotel names and addresses written in Japanese.
+- It really helped to have our hotel names and addresses written in Japanese.
 All our hotel booking confirmations had the Japanese translations, so I would just hand the paper to the cab drivers and they would know where to go.